Chart Color Schemes

 Cultural Diversity

-Bradbury's population showed higher cultural diversity than most nearby areas, with 25.6% born overseas and 22.3% speaking a language other than English at home.
-Christianity was the predominant religion in Bradbury, accounting for 53.8% of its residents.
-Islam was overrepresented compared to Greater Sydney, comprising 7.9% versus 12.5%.
+Bradbury's population showed a higher level of cultural diversity compared to most local markets, with 25.6% born overseas and 22.3% speaking a language other than English at home.
+Christianity was the predominant religion in Bradbury, making up 53.8% of its population.
+However, Islam was overrepresented compared to Greater Sydney, comprising 7.9% versus 12.5%.

 Frequently Asked Questions - Diversity